UNL-UAV/UNL-UAV/docs/index.md

 ![](res/img/mission_9_course.png)

-A link to the AUVSI IARC Mission 9 rules can be found under the [resources](resources.md) page.
+A link to the AUVSI IARC Mission 9 rules can be found [here](http://www.aerialroboticscompetition.org/rules.php).

 ***